VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Introduction

 \section{Introduction}

-Active Galactic Nuclei (AGNs) are among the most luminous and distant objects in the universe.
-They are detected in wide redshift ranges, serving as light houses that can be observed over vast cosmic distances, providing crucial knowledge about the early universe \citep[e.g.][]{Richards2006,Fan2023}.
-The intense luminosity of these objects arises from the accretion of matter onto the central supermassive black hole (SMBH), that is thought to exist in almost every massive galaxy.
-This accretion process drives the emission of intense radiation across the entire electromagnetic spectrum \citep[e.g. see the review by][]{Padovani2017}.
+Active galactic nuclei (AGNs) are among the most luminous and distant objects in the universe.
+They are detected in wide redshift ranges, serving as light houses that can be observed over vast cosmic distances, providing crucial knowledge about the early universe \citep[e.g,][]{Richards2006,Fan2023}.
+The intense luminosity of these objects arises from the accretion of matter onto the central supermassive black hole (SMBH), which is thought to exist in almost every massive galaxy.
+This accretion process drives the emission of intense radiation across the entire electromagnetic spectrum \citep[e.g, see the review by][]{Padovani2017}.

-AGNs are intrinsically variable sources, displaying fluctuations in brightness.
+Active galactic nuclei (AGNs) are intrinsically variable sources, displaying fluctuations in brightness.
 These variations in brightness are stochastic, occurring on timescales varying from days to hundreds of years \citep{Vandenberk2004,Sartori2018}.
 Their flux variability can be used as a tool to probe the central engine’s structure and the physical processes in its immediate environment, as reviewed in detail by \citet{Cackett_2021}.
-Various previous studies have shown that at least a portion of the observed variations originates directly from the accretion disk itself, rather than being solely a reprocessed response to the highly variable X-ray emission for both long and short timescales \citep[e.g.][]{arevalo2023universalpowerspectrumquasars}.
-Several studies have made significant progress in linking the variability parameters to basic physical properties through the application of complex methods on large samples of longer and densely sampled light curves \citep[e.g.][]{Vandenberk2004, MacLeod_2010, Simm2016, SanchezSaez2018,Li2018,Luo2020, Tachibana2020,Burke2021,Tang_2023,DHO_Yu_2025}.
-Previous studies \citep[e.g.][]{Collier_2001,Bauer2009} confirm that the observed AGN variability can be statistically quantified using the Structure Function (SF).
-The SF is the Root Mean Squared (RMS) magnitude difference ($\Delta\text{m}$) as a function of the time difference ($\Delta\text{t}$) between observations, and is useful for analyzing sparsely or irregularly sampled light curves, as it captures ensemble variability trends without relying on explicit modeling.
-The Damped Random Walk (DRW) process has been widely used in AGN variability studies, it corresponds to a random walk process that is able to correct deviations, restoring the data to its mean \citep{Kelly2009,Suberlak_2021}.
-Although the physical origin is unclear, the DRW model can successfully describe many features of AGN light curves.
-For a DRW process, the SF is described by:
+Various previous studies have shown that at least a portion of the observed variations originates directly from the accretion disk itself, rather than being solely a reprocessed response to the highly variable X-ray emission for both long and short timescales \citep[e.g,][]{arevalo2023universalpowerspectrumquasars}.
+Several studies have made significant progress in linking the variability parameters to basic physical properties through the application of complex methods on large samples of longer and densely sampled light curves \citep[e.g,][]{Vandenberk2004, MacLeod_2010, Simm2016, SanchezSaez2018,Li2018,Luo2020, Tachibana2020,Burke2021,Tang_2023,DHO_Yu_2025}.